pehcastro/cardenia-docs/metaverse/multiplayer-lobby/the-city.md

 # 📑 The City

 {% hint style="danger" %}
-**Function under development:** This feature is under development and new changes to the mechanics may appear over time, if you have any further questions, please publicly ask a question on discord.
+**Function under development:**This feature is under development and new changes to the mechanics may appear over time.
+If you have any further questions, please ask questions on our discord.
 {% endhint %}

-## Structure
+## City Planning

 The city plan is based on the needs of citizens and the general interest of developers and players.
 In the city, players will find different and mixed neighborhoods that will contain: